 Tip: If you do not see any changes to the front-end, please make sure to regenerate CSS or clear the cache.

 UI indicator for scripts with conditions.

-Each time you set a condition to a script, a UI indicator (small yellow dot) will appear at the bottom right corner of the script’s icon, to indicate that a condition was set up for this particular script.
+Each time you set a condition to a script, a UI indicator (small yellow dot) will appear in the bottom right corner of the script’s icon, to indicate that a condition was set up for this particular script.

 Import files by dragging files over the scripts list.

 If you have any exported scripts files, you can now drag them inside the script folder that you have created.
-You can also import folders too and it will appear as a folder in Advanced Scripts.
+You can also import folders too, and it will appear as a folder in Advanced Scripts.